Scale-invariant brain morphometry: application to sulcal depth: Results

 Consistently with our observations from Fig\ref{fig:alpha}, the spatial distributions of the estimated sulcal depth throughout the entire surfaces indicates that low values of $\alpha$ correspond to large scale of interest, leading to overestimated depth values in the fundi that are affected by the values obtained in highly concave regions such as the anterior temporal lobe, the occipital lobe and the prefrontal cortex.
 This induces the lower values for $Sep$ and higher value for $StdCrest$ when $\alpha$ is set to lower values.
 On the opposite, for very high values of $\alpha$, the scale of interest becomes too small. $Sep$ can be close to 1 and $StdCrest$ close to 0 as for the mean curvature, but the angular deviation $Dev$ increases, indicating that the influence of very small noisy bumps on the surface becomes too strong.

-When comparing with the SULC and classical $DPF$ methods in Fig.\ref{fig:alpha}.B, we observe that their angular deviation $Dev$ are also quite low compared to mean curvature, and not statistically different from the best setting of $\alpha$ for $DPF^*$.
+When comparing with the SULC and classical $DPF$ methods in Fig.\ref{fig:alpha}.B, we observe that their angular deviation $Dev$ are also quite low compared to mean curvature, and not different from the best setting of $\alpha$ for $DPF^*$.
 These distributions confirm the visual observation of the appropriate setting of the default parameters of SULC for brains having a global scale not too different from an adult.
 Note however that for $StdCrest$ and $Sep$, the distributions from $DPF^*$ with the best $\alpha$ are statistically different from SULC, and from the classical $DPF$.

 Overall, we observe that the influence of $\alpha$ on the estimated suclal depth from $DPF^*$ is continuous, since a small variation of $\alpha$ will have a very small influence.
 In addition, $DPF^*$ shows better measures than both DPF and SULC for a large range of values of $\alpha$.
-When considering jointly the three measures, we identify a quasi-optimal setting for $\alpha=500$.
+Considering an optimal value $\alpha = 50$ for $Dev$, $\alpha=400$ for $StdCrest$, and the plateau after $\alpha=1000$ for $Sep$, we choose an intermediate value of $\alpha=500$ for the rest of the experiments.
+This choice was corroborated by visual inspections.

-We provide in Appendix \ref{Qualitative comparison on an atla} a visual comparison between SULC and $DPF^*$ with $\alpha=500$.
+We provide in Appendix 6.6 a visual comparison between SULC and $DPF^*$ with $\alpha=500$.